-The mean elevation of the glacier is not provided explicitly but can be recovered with fair accuracy from the hypsometric list.
+The mean elevation of the glacier is not provided explicitly in the RGI but can be recovered with fair accuracy from the hypsometric list.

 Slope

 Mean slope of the glacier surface (deg), obtained by averaging single-cell slopes from the DEM.